“Infants who actively participate in their daily care routines… are also active and full of initiative beyond the care situation.

 Parents learn:

-How to create workable daily routines for your baby
+• How to create workable daily routines for their baby

-How to provide your baby with mutually enjoyable feeding, diapering, dressing and bathing routines, where your baby becomes a cooperative participant while gaining a sense of confidence
+• How to provide their baby with mutually enjoyable feeding, diapering, dressing and bathing routines, where the baby becomes a cooperative participant while gaining a sense of confidence

-How to develop communication skills that will help your baby to participate in and thrive through daily living activities
+• How to develop communication skills that will help the baby to participate in and thrive through daily living activities

-How to create a safe, beautiful, free play space for your baby that also gives you the time and space to attend to your own needs and those of the rest of your family while providing the baby with all the key elements for ideal motor development.
+• How to create a safe, beautiful, free play space for the baby that also gives parents the time and space to attend to their own needs and those of the rest of your family while providing the baby with all the key elements for ideal motor development

-How to provide your baby with compassionate sleep routines
+• How to provide one’s baby with compassionate sleep routines

 Attachment Research Study Results